JeffyAbraham/Photowall/README.md

 ## Installation requirements.

 All the required node modules are saved in package.json, so no seperate installation of modules required.
-To run the app first start the local JSON server and then start the npm

 ## Data Model Design.